 With the previous season expanded to feature 34 teams from around the world, The CS:GO ESL Pro League 2023 (season 17) will see 34 teams compete for an opportunity to become the 2023 champion.

-With the advent of the conference stage, 16 teams will garner at Elmia, Jönköping, Sweden, to compete for the last six spots in the group stage, to join the other 18 teams.
+With the advent of the conference stage, 16 teams will garner at Malta, to compete for the last six spots in the group stage, to join the other 18 teams.
 Of the 18 teams, there exist 14 permanent partner teams with the remaining four slots filled by teams with the most ESL world ranking outside already qualified teams.

-The tournament will be offline and all participating teams from three main regions are expected to be in one location.
+The tournament will be offline and all participating teams from three main regions will all congregate in Salina Bay, Malta.
 As it is customary with CS:GO, teams will be required to select their preferred maps of the seven options namely; Ancient, Dust II, Inferno, Mirage, Nuke, Overpass, and Vertigo.

 CS:GO ESL Pro League odds

 There are many esports betting sites that one can utilize in wagering on the ESL Pro League, but only a few offer favorable odds.
 Whatever your wager is, we have curated preferable betting sites (as listed below) that boast extensive odds on the CSGO ESL Pro League.

 Vitality, the defending champion of the ESL Pro League, will be looking to retain their title for the second time.

 There are various betting markets one can exploit when betting on Counter-Strike, ranging from the correct score, outright win, handicap options, and lots more.
 Here are the latest CS:Go ESL Pro League odds for group winners and outright tournament winner.